 Composition of Rosemary leaves

-Uses of Rosemary Leaves
+Use of Rosemary Leaves in Food

 Benefits of Rosemary Leaves

 Rosemary water betters the skin, and is also used as a hair wash.
 It also helps in the growth of hair.
 It cures weak digestion, flatulence, neuralgic pains and the circulation of blood is stimulated by the use of rosemary.
 Each and every part of the Rosemary plant is sour or bitter in taste and it serves as a good stomachic and a nerving tonic.
 It widens the tissues where it is applied and also acts as a room freshener.
 Rosemary Oil is used primarily in cheap perfumery, hair lotions, scenting of soaps and denatured alcohol.
 The oil of Rosemary is used in medicinal preparations and has been used as a carminative.
 The oil exhibits anti-bacterial activity.
 Dried Rosemary leaves are smoked for the relief of asthma.
 Rosemary leaves are used for vapour baths for the relief of paralysis, rheumatism etc.

 |Recently Updated Articles in Indian Food|

 Sage, a perennial herb, has a strong flavour.
 It is a hardy variable sub-shrub with the finest aroma and a large amount of oil.

 The herb is popular as a flavoring agent and as a spice whose fresh leaves are piquant in salads and in summer drinks.